Guarda costa: History

-Guarda costa were centered around the Cuban ports of Santiago and Trinidad, but after 1720 they spread to St. Augustine in Florida and Puerto Rico.
-The last became important enough to be nicknamed the "Dunkirk of America" due to its privateering activity, comparable to that of the Dunkirkers of Habsburg Spain.
-The Guipuzcoan Company of Caracas, founded in 1728, also received permission to arm privateers.
+While guarda costas could be based almost anywhere, their favored haunts were the Cuban ports of Santiago and Trinidad, but after 1720 they also spread to St. Augustine in Florida and Puerto Rico.
+The last became important enough to be nicknamed the "Dunkirk of America" due to its privateering activity being comparable to that of the notorious Dunkirkers of Habsburg Spain.
+The Guipuzcoan Company of Caracas, founded in 1728, also received permission to hire privateers.
 The number and aggression of guarda costa increased during the political tensions of 1729, helped by the hand of José Patiño, a promoter of privateering who oversaw similar activities against Barbary pirates in the Mediterranean.

 Zenón de Somodevilla, Marquis of La Ensenada became a driving force behind guarda costas after his arrival in the royal council in 1743, preceding Julián de Arriaga y Ribera.
-Only between 1747 and 1743, the privateers captured almost 200 British merchants in the Caribbean.
-During the 1770s, increasing centralization of imperial power started dissociating private enterprises from guarda costa activity, which was funded instead with the royal treasure under the Derecho de Armada y Piragua.
-The authorities further attempted to maintain an appearance of law enforcement rather than privateering, including a brief controversy between José de Mazarredo and Francisco Machado over whether captured ships had to be labelled as prey or confiscation.
+During the latter part of the War of Jenkins' Ear, between 1743 and 1747, the guarda costa captured almost 200 British merchant ships.

+In the 1770s, increasing centralization of Spanish imperial power started reducing the private enterprise aspect of guarda costa activity, which was increasingly funded by the royal treasury under the Derecho de Armada y Piragua.
+The authorities further attempted to increase the appearance of law enforcement rather than privateering, which led to a brief controversy between José de Mazarredo and Francisco Machado over whether captured ships should be labelled as prey or confiscation.

-It was only in 1788 that privateers transitioned finally towards a true coast guard under the government of Manuel Godoy, with the Instrucción being issued in 1803.
+In 1788, the privateer based guarda costa system transitioned into a fully state financed and directed coast guard under the government of Manuel Godoy, with the Instrucción being issued in 1803.